lightfi7/auto-reservation-lounge/readme.md

     ```
   - This should list your BlueStacks instance as a connected device.
   - Install the Lounge app on your emulator and log in.
+  - Then download the manager source from https://github.com/lightfi7/ldplayer-manager-api.git
-  - After log in, you should keep the Lounge app at the first page.
+  - After download, navigate the source folder and run the "npm install"
+  - Run the command "node index.js" to run the manager.

 ### 5. Start Appium Server